-Energy efficiency gains are being made in the following four areas: production increases in power plants, reductions in transmission losses, reductions in consumption in building management and reductions in consumption by customers.
+Measures to improve energy efficiency are being successfully applied in the following four areas: increases in production in power plants, reductions in transmission losses, reductions in consumption in building management, and reduction in consumption by the customers.
 For Axpo, it is important not only to generate more electricity with the same resources, but also to offer more services that can help customers make energy savings.
-Measures intended to increase energy efficiency - where economically feasible - are also being consistently implemented within the company itself (see the Annual Report of Axpo Holding AG 2018/19, p.
-8).
+Measures intended to increase energy efficiency - where economically feasible - are also being consistently implemented within the company itself.

 The generation and distribution of power always affect nature.
 To reduce this impact as much as possible, Axpo constantly optimises its production facilities.
-The environmental aspects of energy - in particular with regard to the use of non-renewable primary energy carriers and emissions, mainly greenhouse gas emissions - are carefully monitored throughout the Group with the help of an ISO 14064-certified greenhouse gas inventory (see Sustainability Report 2018/19, Direct GHG emissions, p.
+The environmental aspects of energy - in particular with regard to the use of non-renewable primary energy carriers and emissions, mainly greenhouse gas emissions - are carefully monitored throughout the Group with the help of an ISO 14064-certified greenhouse gas inventory (see Sustainability Report 2017/18, Emissions, p.
 42).